 Any one of the foregoing examples could result in you owing a substantial debt to a creditor for which you do not have enough money to pay.

 Q: How can I minimize risks to my assets?

 A: There are a number of ways to manage and minimize the risks that your assets could be used to pay your debts.
 Placing income-producing property or assets into a corporation, trust or other entity can protect your assets from being taken to pay debts arising from rental property or other assets.
 Further, you can get insurance to protect against the most significant risks.
 Auto and homeowner’s liability insurance can provide insurance up to a certain dollar limit for automobile accidents and home injuries, respectively.
 An umbrella policy can provide additional coverage for multiple risks, such as home, auto and other risks.
 Malpractice insurance can provide protection from workplace-related exposure.

 Q: What about risks insurance won’t cover?

 A: Insurance policies do have limits in the types of claims covered and the amount of any claim.
 Also, insurance policies have deductibles for which you will be responsible, and they do not cover debts you have incurred.
 It is important to structure your assets to minimize exposure in the event the policy limits are exceeded or in case you are not insured for the particular risk.
-Ohio law allows people to protect assets from creditors.
+Ohio law allows people to protect assets from all creditors.
 Creditors may not touch retirement plans such as pensions, 401k accounts, IRAs, and cash value in certain life insurance policies for which your spouse, children or dependents are beneficiaries and to the extent reasonably necessary for your support.
 It makes sense to fund these accounts as much as possible.
 States also typically provide protection for the family home.
 In some states, such as Florida and Texas, the value of the entire home is protected.
 In Ohio, only approximately $133,000 of home equity is protected.
 Within reason, you can protect assets by placing a non-exempt asset, such as cash, into an exempt asset, such as a retirement account or equity in your home.